 But for super soft, juicy sashimi?
 Yes, please!

-Make sure when you’re in Sapporo to try some sushi.
 Our favorite was a restaurant called Hanamaru Sapporo.
-There was a SUPER long line while we were there (for some reason sushi at 2 pm is popular??)
-But trust me when I say the wait in line was worth it!
-The sushi was fresh and delicious.
+There was a looooong line while we were there (turns out sushi at 2 pm is popular… But when it tastes this good, any time is sushi time)

 2. Get a drink at one of Sapporo’s beer gardens

 Are you planning a trip to Japan soon?
-I’ve got a FREE phrase guide you can download, click the image below to get your copy!
+I’ve got a FREE Japan travel plannin’ resource library, filled with checklists, phrase guides and travel guides.
+Click the link below to get access:

 3. Visit Mt.
 Hakodate to see the night view